TritonDataCenter/manta/docs/manta-ops.md

 of the problem, the impact, or the suggested operator action.
 In the Joyent Manta deployment, the standard procedure in response to an alarm is to assess the system's actual state (by using the command-line tools).
-If the system is actually data-down (or customers report that it is for them), an engineer is paged to assess the problem and correct the issue.
+If the system is actually data-down (or users report that it is for them), an engineer is paged to assess the problem and correct the issue.

 ## Madtom dashboard (service health)